by Alisha Jolly

 Personally, I have no tolerance for these idiotic fascist ideals.
 On Sept.
 28, I went to protest against Modi’s presence in the United States at Madison Square Garden in New York City.
 Like many others, I believe Modi, who at the time was Gujarat’s Chief Minister, should still be held accountable for his actions during the 2002 Gujarat genocide against Muslims, or the events that took place in Kashmir, as well as his threats to evict Sikh farmers from Gujarat.

-It was amazing to see the amount of people picketing against Modi before his big speech at the Garden, in front of 18,000 Indian-Americans.
+It was amazing to see the number of people picketing against Modi before his big speech at the Garden, in front of 18,000 Indian-Americans.
 Like many others, I too yelled, “Go away Modi!” while waving my picket sign that read, “MODI 21st CENTURY NEO-FASCIST.”

 The whole event seemed like any normal protest, but I didn’t expect to meet the man whose story will always be engraved in my heart.
-Salman approached my friend and me, and asked us why we were protesting.
+Salman approached my friend and me and asked us why we were protesting.
 A little confused by the question, we stated we were here to support the victims and families who were destroyed during the 2002 Gujarat genocide.

 He then proceeded to ask, “Did you lose someone in the massacre?”
 This question of course made me annoyed; I didn’t have to be related to a victim to care.
 That’s when he told us his story.